What we do

-Once treatment is administered in our specially designed, on site hyperthyroid treatment facility, we provide a safe, calm and nurturing place for your cat to rest and recover.
+We provide a safe, calm and nurturing place for your cat to rest and recover after treatment.

 Pet & Vet have been granted approval by the National Radiation Laboratory to treat cats suffering from hyperthyroidism (over-active thyroid).
 This treatment is administered in our specially designed hyperthyroid treatment facility at our clinic.
 I-131 or radioactive iodine injection – is now the treatment of choice for most cats with hyperthyroidism.